 Service to the College may take a variety of forms, including service on regular and ad hoc committees, the assumption of administrative, governance, or organizational duties either within or outside departments and programs as the need arises, and participation in various programs of benefit to the College.
+Both within and beyond these traditional forms of service, service that promotes the mission of excellence and equity is both expected and valued.
 Each faculty member's service will vary with circumstances and with interests.